Admin Initiate Auth

 payload contains a When you use the AdminInitiateAuth API action, Amazon Cognito also invokes the functions for the following triggers, but it doesn't provide the ClientMetadata value as input:

-For more information, see Customizing user pool Workflows with Lambda Triggers in the Amazon Cognito Developer Guide.
+For more information, see Using Lambda triggers in the Amazon Cognito Developer Guide.
 When you use the

 |